-(4) This column lists the annual incentive cash bonus awarded to each NEO for the services rendered in the reporting fiscal year, which annual incentive cash bonus was paid in the fiscal year following the reporting fiscal year.

-(5) Represents the annual incentive cash bonus in the amount of \$513,000 awarded to Johanne Choinière for the services rendered during the fiscal year ended February 1, 2015 (which was paid for the full year, without proration, as per the terms of her employment agreement) as well as the \$50,000 one-time signing and retention bonus, as per the terms of her employment agreement.

-(6) Contribution rights under the Pension Plan (defined hereinafter) expire at age 72.

-(7) For the fiscal years ended January 31, 2016, February 1, 2015 and February 2, 2014, none of the NEOs were entitled to perquisites or other personal benefits which, in the aggregate, represented over \$50,000 or over 10% of their total salary.
+- (7) This column lists the annual incentive cash bonus awarded to each NEO for the services rendered in the reporting fiscal year, which annual incentive cash bonus was paid in the fiscal year following the reporting fiscal year. - (8) Larry Rossy's annual incentive cash bonus was calculated based on a target bonus of 110% of his base salary as CEO until April 30, 2016 and based on a target bonus of 75% of his base salary as Executive Chairman starting May 1, 2016. - (9) Neil Rossy's annual incentive cash bonus was calculated based on a target bonus of 75% of his base salary as Chief Merchandising Officer until April 30, 2016 and based on a target bonus of 110% of his base salary as CEO starting May 1, 2016. - (10) Represents the annual incentive cash bonus in the amount of \$513,000 awarded to Johanne Choinière for the services rendered during the fiscal year ended February 1, 2015 (which was paid for the full year, without proration, as per the terms of her employment agreement) as well as the \$50,000 one-time signing and retention bonus, as per the terms of her employment agreement. - (11) Contribution rights under the Pension Plan (defined hereinafter) expire at age 72. - (12) For the fiscal years ended January 29, 2017, January 31, 2016 and February 1, 2015, none of the NEOs were entitled to perquisites or other personal benefits which, in the aggregate, represented over \$50,000 or over 10% of their total salary.